vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 ## Result and conclusion

-Using ODBC to access databases that are not natively supported by Peakboard is straight forward.
-Sometimes it might by tricky to build the right connection string.
-It is very important to install the ODBC driver binaries also on the box, otherwise the Peakboard app will fail to load properly.
+It's straightforward to use ODBC to access databases that are not natively supported by Peakboard.
+Sometimes, it might be a little tricky to get the correct connection string.
+It is very important to also install the ODBC driver on the Box.
+Otherwise, your Peakboard app will not load properly.

-The final screenshot shows the demo pbmx of our example as it runs directly on the box.
+This screenshot shows our demo application, running directly on a Box:

 ![image](/assets/2025-05-04/040.png)